Decoding QR Codes for fun and profit

 const bit = getModule(x, y) ^ maskFormula(x, y);

-// calculate the next module position to read, skipping any functional modules
+// calculate the next module position to read

 do {